Gardens of the South Island

 Tour arrangements conclude after breakfast.

 Make your own way to Queenstown Airport for suggested flights to Australia.
-Renaissance Tours or your travel agent can assist you with your travel arrangements, including flights and any additional accommodation, either before or after the tour, private airport transfers and travel insurance (a condition of travel).
+Renaissance Tours or your travel agent can assist you with your flights and other travel arrangements, including additional nights’ accommodation either before or after the tour, private airport transfers and travel insurance (a condition of travel).

 Room category upgrade available on request; please enquire with us.